dhanasekars/secondbrain/000 Zettelkasten/Tags.md

 Keywords(Tags) should always be assigned with an eye towards the topics you are working on or interested in, never by looking at the notes in isolation.

 Use only these
 #🏡 for MOC
-#📝 need to take more notes on this note.
+#📝 need to take more notes.
 #🔗 not linked yet
 #🐍 code
-#💡  Blank notes
+#📌  Blank notes

 ---